 Unit 12 Rates

 District and building information is electronic.
-Our classroom newsletter (Kid News) explaining events of the week will be sent through email.
+Also electronic will be your child’s newsletter (Kid News) explaining events of the week.
+Kid News is sent on most Thursdays or Fridays.

 If you are going to pick up your child after school, please be sure to write it in the Homework Book/Assignment Planner.
 Remember to sign your child out in the office when you come to pick them up.
 Students are not allowed to ride home on another child’s bus.

 Our school times are9:10AM-3:50PM.
 If you need to get an urgent message to your child during the day, please call the office and they will get the message to the classroom.
 Because I am teaching during the day, it is not always possible for me to get to my voice-mail or e-mail before the end of the day.
 Therefore, I may not be able to get the message to your child.

 Students will have a snack break each morning.
 Food items should be healthy in nature and peanut free.
 I ask that students do not share snacks and only bring snack for themselves.
 Remember snack is optional.